sarahgharbi/sarahgharbi.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a PhD student in Public Economics at the University of Cologne (Germany).
+I am a PhD candidate in Public Economics at the University of Cologne (Germany).
 I recently transfered from University of Mannheim following my supervisor Pr.
 Sebastian Siegloch.
 I previously worked as junior researcher at ZEW -- Leibniz-Zentrum für Europäische Wirtschaftsforschung.

 Before starting my PhD, I interned at the University of California